 I want to share with you a very simple approach to prioritizing that I have used for years.
 Every morning, I take five minutes, look at my calendar, and ask myself: Of all the people I’m going to see, and all the things I’m going to do today, what is the main event?

 How do you know what your main event is?
 Here are a few questions I ask myself to help me come up with my main event.
 I call them the three R’s of prioritizing:

-What is required of me?
-What gives me the greatest return?
-What is rewarding to me?
+- What gives me the greatest return?

 Each morning, spend five minutes going through these questions, and once you have come up with your main event, I want you to spend more time, energy and focus on that main event than any other task in your day.
 You don’t have to be good at everything you do throughout the day, but you want to be prepared so you can accomplish your main event of the day.

 Too often, leaders fall into traps that cause them to make faulty decisions without realizing that their methodology is flawed or their thinking lacks the necessary precision.
 Here are some specific pitfalls that can sabotage your efforts to express yourself wisely and decisively:

 - Procrastinating.
 If you tend to dread the finality of taking a stand or calling the shots, you may be tempted to put off the decision.